tari-project/rfcs/src/RFC-0201_TariScript.md

 }
 ```

-_Note:_ Currently, the output features are actually malleable.
-TariScript fixes this.
+_Note:_ With a Tari _script-less_ UTXO, the output features would be malleable, but TariScript fixes this.

 Under TariScript, this definition changes to accommodate the script and the [sender offset] public keys: